 Director and Founder, CCARE

-Clinical Professor of Neurosurgery, Stanford University
+Adjunct Professor of Neurosurgery, Stanford University

 James R. Doty, MD has been on the faculty of the Stanford University School of Medicine since 1997 in the Neurosurgery Department as a professor and more recently as an adjunct professor.
 He is also the founder and director of the Center for Compassion and Altruism Research and Education (CCARE) at Stanford, of which His Holiness the Dalai Lama is the founding benefactor.
 Most recently, his academic focus is on meditation, compassion, and self-compassion for which he has lectured throughout the world.